-Dusk returns.
-All colors change again.
-The French vanilla begonia appears a soft peach on the childhood picnic table bench; the first periwinkle flowers of one butterfly bush–blue; phlox petals have taken on a tinge of lavender to blend with their bright fuchsia earlier when they began to open in waves.
+Dusk return to change all colors–now imbued.
+The French vanilla begonia appears peach on the rotting picnic table bench; the first periwinkle flowers of one butterfly bush–blue; phlox petals take on a tinge of lavender to part company with their bright fuchsia of late May–when they opened [in] waves.

-The sea thistle will transform green-blue tomorrow morning, I am sure.
+The sea thistle will transform teal tomorrow’s morning, I am sure.
 Then silver as the July pages of the calendar flow.

-All bird song has ceased as well as the frantic search for their fallen one.
-The hawks did witness and caw at the simple burial out front [under the colossal maple after the boys’ next door were able to dig around the mammoth roots]—their scalloped wings and silhouettes gliding up high.
+All bird song has ceased with the frantic search for their fallen one.
+The hawks did witness and caw at the simple burial out front [under the colossal maple after the boys next door were able to dig around its mammoth roots]—their dark scalloped wings and silhouettes gliding [up] high; giving umbrage.

-I am holding on to things: stairway balustrades, the dog’s fence, the cemented mailbox–when I stumble out in the yard with spiritual vertigo.
+I am holding on to things: stairway balustrades, the dog’s fence, the cemented mailbox–when I stumble out in the yard with spiritual [inner ear] vertigo.

-Tonight I will light the paper lantern and lament the loss of most of the crickets this year that have probably, wisely, relocated to Canada.
+Tonight I will light three thousand the paper lanterns and lament the loss of most of the crickets this year–that have probably, wisely, [post-Trump] relocated to Canada.

 If I were the moon rising in a mere hour or so, I would close my eyes.
 Tired, and all.
-And sleep in the burgeoning layers of cloud pillows.
+And sleep in the burgeoning layers of cloud.